 - Areas of interest Development Studies, Indigenous Australian Studies, Policy Studies, Political Sciences, Sociology

 - Academic career UGRD

 - Dr Francis Markham

 See Future Offerings

-- Critically evaluate competing interests in Indigenous policy and the processes used to develop Indigenous policies.
+- critically evaluate competing interests in Indigenous public policy and the processes of policy-making.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.